slatedocs/slate/source/includes/_investors.md

 }
 ```
 ### Description
-Creates a new investor and triggers a KYC check when appliable.
+Creates a new investor and triggers a KYC check when applicable.

 <aside class="warning">